Binary Options Under Increasing Fire as Israel Proposes Ban

 Potential Negative Unintended Consequences

 One factor that many regulatory bodies may be overlooking is the dangerous potential for legislation to backfire and ultimately create a less-regulated, rather than a more-regulated, industry.
-There is the distinct possibility that, if trading regulations become too oppressive, then many brokerage firms may simply choose to operate “underground” and therefore completely unregulated.
+There is the distinct possibility that, if trading regulations become too oppressive, then many brokerage firms may merely choose to operate “underground” and therefore wholly unregulated.

-The willingness of both brokerage firms and traders to operate outside the purview of regulatory authorities is clear from the above-mentioned action taken by many U.S. traders who, faced with increasingly harsh regulation, have chosen to open trading accounts abroad where regulation is less stringent.
+The willingness of both brokerage firms and traders to operate outside the purview of regulatory authorities is clear from the action mentioned above taken by many U.S. traders who, faced with increasingly harsh regulation, have chosen to open trading accounts abroad where regulation is less stringent.

 Governments have learned from past legislative attempts to bar people from doing what they want with their own money – e.g., laws prohibiting gambling or the sale of alcohol – that such legal initiatives rarely succeed and, more often than not, only result in an increased desire to obtain what the government is trying to prohibit.